-Wood packaging material made of unprocessed raw wood is recognized as a pathway for the introduction and spread of pests.
-Crops and trees in the United States have been affected by imported pests, such as Dutch Elm Disease (in the 1950s to the 1980s), the Asian Long-horned Beetle (1990s), the Emerald Ash Borer (2000s), Stinkbugs (2010s) and the Spotted Lantern Fly.
-To limit the entry and spread of quarantined pests through international trade, the International Plant Protection Convention adopted the International Standards for Phytosanitary Measures Guidelines for Regulating Wood Packaging Material in International Trade (ISPM 15).
+Wood packaging material made of unprocessed raw wood is recognized as a pathway for introducing and spreading pests.
+Crops and trees in the United States have been affected by imported pests such as Dutch Elm Disease (in the 50s-80s), the Asian Long-horned Beetle (1990s), the Emerald Ash Borer (2000s), Stinkbugs (2010s), and the Spotted Lantern Fly.
+In reaction, the International Plant Protection Convention adopted the International Standards for Phytosanitary Measures Guidelines for Regulating Wood Packaging Material in International Trade (ISPM 15).
 The standard was first adopted by the Fourth Session of the Interim Commission on Phytosanitary Measures in March 2002.
-The USDA website includes summaries of the regulations for 46 countries worldwide with controls similar to the U.S.
+The USDA website includes summaries of regulations for 46 countries worldwide with controls similar to the United States.